The government has cut £20 a week from the incomes of Britain’s poorest people – these cuts must be reversed.

 This isn’t the first time Rishi Sunak has tried to take away people’s £20 that they need to buy food and other essentials.
 But when he announced that the money would be cut in March 2021, Ripples supporters joined forces with people across the country to stop his plans and got him to delay the cut for six months.

-Now we need to fight for the £20 to stay permanently.
+Now we need to fight for the £20 to be reintroduced – and stay permanently.

 “I have been in receipt of universal credit this year.
 It is too small an amount to live on, particularly during a time of mass long term unemployment.”Fiona, London